Washing Machine Repair Costs

 We gather our data from real quotes given by UK tradespeople to UK homeowners on the MyJobQuote platform.

-• The average cost to repair a washing machine in the UK is around £130
+• The average washing machine repair cost in the UK is around £130

-• It will take between 1 and 3 hours to complete the work
+• Most washing machine repairs take between 1 and 3 hours to complete

 In this guide, you’ll find information about:

-• Average repair costs for a washing machine
+• Supply costs for common washing machine parts

-• How to find a reliable contractor for your washing machine repair
+• How to find a reliable washing machine repair technician using MyJobQuote

 Does your washing machine need a repair?

-But often it is cheaper to repair a washing machine than it is to replace it, and, in this guide, we explain what factors affect repair costs and your options if repairs aren’t viable.
+Often, it is cheaper to repair the machine than replace it, and, in this guide, we explain what factors affect repair costs and your options if repairs aren’t viable.
 We also give you the most common reasons for a washing machine breakdown and the average repair costs.

 washing machine spanner hand